Filing Information for Individual Income Tax

 In 2022, the Comptroller's Office began accepting applications for charitable distributors of diapers and hygiene products (Form 087).

 Taxpayers who donate to a qualified charitable entity may subtract up to $1,000 of donations to a qualified charitable entity from their federal adjusted gross income to determine their Maryland adjusted gross income.
 Eligible donations include (1) disposable diapers, (2) other hygiene products for infants and children, (3) feminine personal hygiene products, or (4) cash specifically designated for the purchase of these products.
 Refer to the income tax instruction booklets for information on how to claim this subtraction.
-The subtraction is available for donations made in tax years 2021, 2022, and 2023.
-Legislation has been introduced in the General Assembly during the 2024 legislative session that would extend the subtraction to tax years after 2023; the legislation has not yet been enacted.
-This page will be updated at the end of the 2024 legislative session.
+The subtraction is available for donations made to all taxable years beginning after December 31, 2020, but before January 1, 2027.

 To date, the Comptroller has approved the applications for the following charitable entities.
 (This list will be updated as new applications are approved.)